DavidYKay/primes-drill/README.md

 # primes

-A Clojure library designed to ... well, that part is up to you.
+A command-line Clojure program designed to print a multiplication table of prime numbers.

 ## Usage

-FIXME
+`java -jar primes.jar [number of primes]`

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 David Young-chan Kay

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.